Where in the world can you get around easily by car, park anywhere, and experience an enormous variety of attractions, including:

 Where to Stay

-Agriturismo Is Sinis is a mere one year old.
+Agriturismo S’Incant’e Sinis is a relatively new lodging option.
 If you zoom into its location on the map, all you’ll see is an agricultural field.
 Well, today the agriturismo is one of the top places to stay and right in the middle of the attractions listed here.

 Aquae Sinis is an Albergo Diffuso, meaning it has little habitations spread out in an area, plus a central gathering place where you can have breakfast.
 In this case they’ve reused three ancient seventeenth-century residences Cabras near the wetlands.